bharathts07/golang-tmpl/models/README.md

-## models
+## `/models`

-This package hold the data-structures used for communication between various layers
+This directory holds packages requires for data storage and communication between various layers.